PeptideFox

 CoQ10 (ubiquinol): 100-300mg daily.
 A meta-analysis of 13 randomized controlled trials (N=1,126) found significant fatigue reduction with CoQ10 supplementation (Hedges' g = -0.398, p=0.001)⁹.
 The strongest effects were in statin-induced fatigue, fibromyalgia, and chronic fatigue syndrome — all conditions involving mitochondrial energy production strain, which overlaps mechanistically with GLP-1 fatigue.
 Ubiquinol (the reduced form) absorbs better than ubiquinone.

 L-Carnitine injectable (500mg-1g IM) or ALCAR (1-2g oral).
-Your body needs carnitine to move fatty acids into mitochondria for burning.
-GLP-1 therapy forces more fat burning than normal, which can deplete carnitine faster than you replenish it.
+Carnitine moves fatty acids into mitochondria for burning.
+GLP-1 therapy forces more fat burning than normal, which can deplete carnitine faster than it is replenished.
 Injectable L-carnitine (IM, 500mg-1g) bypasses both the oral bioavailability problem and the GI issues GLP-1 users already experience — oral L-carnitine has only ~14% absorption, and gut bacteria convert the unabsorbed remainder to TMAO (trimethylamine N-oxide), a cardiovascular risk biomarker.
-If you prefer oral, ALCAR (acetyl-L-carnitine, 1-2g/day) absorbs better than regular L-carnitine and reduces the TMAO concern.
+On the oral route, ALCAR (acetyl-L-carnitine, 1-2g/day) absorbs better than regular L-carnitine and reduces the TMAO concern.

 Electrolytes: sodium, potassium, magnesium.
 Sodium is critical — GLP-1-induced natriuresis depletes it independently of dietary intake.
 Magnesium (200-400mg glycinate or threonate) supports both energy production and sleep quality.

-Lab work to discuss with your clinician.
-Get baselines before starting a GLP-1, then recheck at 3 months and 6 months: ferritin, B12, vitamin D, fasting glucose / insulin context when relevant, and Free T3.
-Not just TSH.
-Free T3 specifically.
-The adaptive pattern is low active thyroid signal with a normal TSH, and it is easy to miss.
+Lab work, reviewed with a clinician.
+The monitoring rhythm in this layer is a baseline before starting a GLP-1, then rechecks at 3 months and 6 months: ferritin, B12, vitamin D, fasting glucose / insulin context where relevant, and Free T3 — not just TSH.
+The adaptive pattern is low active thyroid signal with a normal TSH, which a TSH-only panel misses.

 Mitochondrial support for the months 3-6 wall

 When fatigue returns or plateaus after months of initial improvement, energy production itself may be the bottleneck.
 NAD+ is part of the cofactor layer for turning mobilized fat into usable energy⁴.
-IM NAD+ is the preferred peptide-user route when using injectable NAD+.
-SubQ is acceptable, but split into smaller doses because larger SubQ pushes can welt or irritate.
+Among injectable NAD+ routes, IM is the common peptide-user route; SubQ works split into smaller doses, since larger SubQ pushes can welt or irritate.
 Oral precursors such as NR or NMN are a different route with different reliability.
 For deeper mitochondrial support, the mito-stack protocol covers the full approach.
 For retatrutide users specifically, the retatrutide + NAD+ protocol addresses the glucagon-specific fatigue hypothesis.

-• Fatigue consistently rates below 5/10 despite implementing foundational and targeted interventions for 4+ weeks
+• Fatigue consistently below 5/10 despite foundational and targeted interventions held for 4+ weeks

-• Severe GI symptoms prevent adequate nutrition — you can't eat enough protein or keep food down
+• Severe GI symptoms blocking adequate nutrition — protein intake too low or food not staying down

-• Cold intolerance + severe fatigue + depressed mood together = thyroid evaluation needed, especially on retatrutide
+• Cold intolerance + severe fatigue + depressed mood together — the thyroid-evaluation cluster, especially on retatrutide

-• If you take levothyroxine (or any thyroid medication): Get TSH checked at 6-8 weeks after starting a GLP-1, not just at your annual interval.
-Weight loss can make your existing dose too high — a study of hypothyroid patients on tirzepatide found 29% had TSH suppressed below normal range within 6 weeks.
+• Concurrent levothyroxine or other thyroid medication.
+The relevant check is TSH at 6-8 weeks after a GLP-1 starts, not only at the annual interval.
+Weight loss can leave an existing dose too high — a study of hypothyroid patients on tirzepatide found 29% had TSH suppressed below normal range within 6 weeks.
 Oral semaglutide specifically increases levothyroxine absorption by 33% through delayed gastric emptying.
-Either scenario produces hyperthyroid symptoms (palpitations, anxiety, insomnia, tremor) that look like GLP-1 fatigue but are actually iatrogenic overdose of your thyroid medication.
+Either scenario produces hyperthyroid symptoms (palpitations, anxiety, insomnia, tremor) that look like GLP-1 fatigue but trace to a now-excessive thyroid-medication dose.

-Consider a compound switch conversation: if semaglutide fatigue is primarily motivational (flat affect, no drive), tirzepatide's lower GLP-1 potency (0.2x vs 1x) may reduce reward pathway blunting while maintaining weight loss efficacy.
+On a compound switch: where semaglutide fatigue is primarily motivational (flat affect, no drive), tirzepatide's lower GLP-1 potency (0.2x vs 1x) carries less reward-pathway blunting at comparable weight-loss efficacy.

 Does Semaglutide Make You Tired?
 (Ozempic, Wegovy)